port-zero/website/content/_index.md

 ---
-title: Excellence in software development and security
+title: Company
 language: en
 slug: /
+menu: main
+weight: 1
 ---

+*Excellence in software development and security*

 We develop and operate systems with a focus on security and stability.
 We consult in IT security using the highest technical standards and support for the implementation and rollout of security concepts.
 Our core capabilities include: